← All guides

 See full entry →

-Rochester General–led system with urgent cares dotting the northern/eastern suburbs.
+Rochester General–led system with urgent cares across the city and northern/eastern suburbs.

 Tip: Map the nearest UC now — moving week always produces a minor crisis.